evmcnb/quartz/content/Full/Diabetes Mellitus.md

 ### Hyperosmolar hyperglycaemic state

-Rare but potentially fatal complication.
+Rare but potentially fatal complication. **Relative** insulin deficiency - enough to supress fat breakdown (no ketones) but not enough to control the severe hyperglycaemia

 **Hyperosmolality** - water loss leading to very concentration blood **Hyperglycaemia** - with the absence of key tones - different from [[Full/Diabetic ketoacidosis]]

 - Presentation: polyuria + polydipsia, weight loss, dehydration, tachycardia, hypotension, confusion
 - Medical emergency - escalate. **Treat with IV fluids**

 ### Diabetes in Children